YAMMEN98/articles-flutter-app/README.md

 ## Installing

-x- Clone the repository ```git clone https://github.com/YAMMEN98/ny-times-flutter-app.git```
+- Clone the repository ```git clone https://github.com/YAMMEN98/ny-times-flutter-app.git```
 - Open the project in Android Studio or VS Code.
 - Run the app on an emulator or physical device.

 ## Feature